GlacioHack/xdem/docs/source/spatialstats.rst

 Spatial statistics, also referred to as `geostatistics <https://en.wikipedia.org/wiki/Geostatistics>`_, are essential for the analysis of observations distributed in space.
-To analyze DEMs, ``xdem`` integrates spatial statistics tools specific to DEMs described in recent literature, in particular in `Rolstad et al. (2009) <https://doi.org/10.3189/002214309789470950>`_, `Dehecq et al. (2020) <https://doi.org/10.3389/feart.2020.566802>`_ and `Hugonnet et al. (2021) <https://doi.org/10.1038/s41586-021-03436-z>`_.
+To analyze DEMs, xDEM integrates spatial statistics tools specific to DEMs described in recent literature, in particular in `Rolstad et al. (2009) <https://doi.org/10.3189/002214309789470950>`_, `Dehecq et al. (2020) <https://doi.org/10.3389/feart.2020.566802>`_ and `Hugonnet et al. (2021) <https://doi.org/10.1038/s41586-021-03436-z>`_.
 The implementation of these methods relies